-With just weeks to launch, Radius jumps in to help hospitals battle infections with robots.
+With a full design and engineering plan in place, Radius jumps in to help hospitals battle infections with robots.

 Healthcare-associated infections caused by deadly superbugs are the fourth leading cause of death in the United States.
 With a very short window to product launch, Xenex Healthcare Services, the world leader in room disinfection systems, asked Radius to design and implement an automated room disinfection system that would eliminate the possibility of human contamination believed to be behind the dramatic infection rate.